nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 2.1 Adding a team: `create`

-Adds a team with the given personName to EZLead.
+Adds a team with the given name to EZLead.

 Format: `create n/TEAM-NAME`

 Examples:
-* `create n/Team1` Adds a team with the personName Team1.
+* `create n/Team1` Adds a team with the name Team1.

 <div markdown="block" class="alert alert-info">